U Idioms

 use up

-- use until nothing is left, spend or consume completely
+- to use something until nothing is left, to spend or consume something completely

 used to